SuryaAmritM/Dorm/README.md

 # Dorm
-Just a place for the python & java project
+Just a place for 'The' python & java project